Hotel Mario: Plot

 Mario and Luigi arrive at the Mushroom Kingdom after having been invited for a picnic by Princess Toadstool, only to discover that the kingdom has been taken over by Bowser and renamed the "Klub Koopa Resort".
 Mario discovers in a letter left for them by Bowser that he and his Koopalings have turned the kingdom into their personal vacation resort and that they have established seven different hotels that act as their bases of operation.
 Along with this, Bowser has kidnapped Princess Toadstool and imprisoned her in one of the hotels as a "permanent guest".
 Mario and Luigi then venture into the Mushroom Kingdom with the assistance of the player.

 As Mario and Luigi continue their quest, they defeat the Koopalings along with their hotels such as Morton's Wood Door Hysteria Hotel; Roy's HardBrick Hotel; Larry's Chillton Hotel; Lemmy's High-ate Regency Hotel; Ludwig's Thump Castle Hotel; and Wendy's Blitz Snarlton Hotel.
 Along the way, they manage to rescue the princess every time, only for her to be recaptured immediately.
 Mario and Luigi make it to Bowser's Seizures Palace Hotel where they first fight Iggy (who works at Bowser's hotel instead of running his own) before they confront and defeat Bowser himself.
-Afterwards, Mario, Luigi and the princess flee the hotel as it falls to rubble, causing peace to be restored to the Mushroom Kingdom.
+Afterwards, Mario, Luigi and the princess flee the hotel as it falls to rubble, allowing peace to be restored to the Mushroom Kingdom.
 Princess Toadstool thanks Mario and Luigi for liberating the kingdom and gives them a kiss before she personally thanks the player.
 As the trio walks off into the sunset, they bid farewell to the player, thanking them for their contributions.